dfinity/motoko/design/StableRegions.md

  - `region_load` -- read some data from the region.
  - `region_store` -- store some data into the region.

+### FUTURE WORK

-And a special operation, for testing our design for future GC integration (bonus):
+Add a special operation, for testing our design for future GC integration (bonus):

 - `region_release` -- release region and reuse region's page blocks.